Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 | Dropdown 2 | `MSCrashes.self]`    |

-### Question #2
+### Question #2 💩💩💩

-HOTSPOT How should you configure the release retention policy for the investment planning depletions suite?
+How should you configure the release retention policy for the investment planning depletions suite?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.